devopsgroup-io/catapult/README.md

 ### Environments ###

-The Company section contains environment configuration such as IP addresses and system credentials - most of which are automatically set during [Setup Catapult](#setup-catapult) and [Setup Environments](#setup-environments).
+The Environments section contains environment configuration such as IP addresses and system credentials - all of which are automatically set during [Setup Catapult](#setup-catapult) and [Setup Environments](#setup-environments).